Noroff-FEU-Assignments/cross-course-project-bjornhaavard/README.md

 ## Description:

-This website was something I had early in the front end developer course to showcase MY Skills in design and coding.
+This website was something I had early in the front end developer course to showcase my skills in design and coding.
 Firstly I had to design the website design itself, then implement it all into a actual repository and then get it online using netlify.
 After doing all this I was tasked to add functionality using JavaScript like

 ## Built With: